 - Be sure not to go too big with the new pot.
 This can lead to inadequate soil draining and negatively affect your plant.

 You may also want to consider regularly dusting off your peperomia leaves, as this will allow for optimal photosynthesis to occur.

-Should you notice the curling of leaves on your peperomia plant, this can be due to over-fertilization or bugs.
+Should you notice the curling of leaves on your peperomia plant, this can be due to over-fertilisation or bugs.